 The goal may be to make you faster, more efficient or more economical with your running.
-For many clients the goal is to avoid injury.
+For many clients, the goal is to avoid injury.
 Runners are prone to repetitive strain injuries.
-This means that even a small amount of abnormal stress on the body, repeated many times, can cause breakdown of their tissues, pain and inflammation.
+This means that even a small amount of abnormal stress on the body, repeated many times, can cause a breakdown of their tissues, pain and inflammation.

-The gait analysis will aim to identify alignment problems and technique problems that are causing injury, likely to cause injury, or slowing you down.
+The gait analysis will aim to identify alignment problems and technical problems that are causing injury, likely to cause injury, or slowing you down.
 An inefficient running gait results in much of the energy being lost during the ‘stance phase’.
 This can often be observed when we video a client running but the good news is that it can be improved!

 Will it stop me getting pain?

 No!
 The results of the analysis usually mean we give you some ‘homework’ to do.
 It is the work done by you that will stop you getting pains.

 This changes a little from client to client because our individual biomechanics can vary greatly.
 We first find out what running problems and goals you have.
 For example, it may be that you have a recurring injury.
 Next, we perform a series of tests which are chosen based upon your individual problems and goals.
 Then we get you walking and running on the treadmill and video you.
 The slow motion and freeze frames of the video can show up a lot of problems, some obvious and some subtle.